nancy06code/Projects/README.md

 ## 4. Face Reconition
       Use PCA decomposion technique to do face reconition.
 We can just get a few features to reconize a person.

+## 5. Pictures quality improvement
+      Use PCA to reduce noise to get clearly pictures